-The Beaufort Historic Preservation Commission held a regular meeting at the Train Depot at 6 p.m. on March 7, 2017.
+The Beaufort Historic Preservation Commission (HPC) held a regular meeting at the Train Depot at 6 p.m. on April 4, 2017.
 Here is a summary of items on the agenda:

 - 220 Front Street: The HPC presented a COA in order for a new hanging sign for this new business..

 - 311 Turner Street: After the March meeting, the applicants made some minor revisions to the COA application.
 What was approved for a COA was the sign for the fence, the painting of the (new) shed (to match the house) and the new picket gate for the picket fence.

 - 213 Orange Street - A COA will be issued in order to install metal gutters with a white painted finish over the porch in the front of the house but also wrapping around to the side of the house.

 - 912 Ann Street: A COA will be issued for a new garage for this property because the house has a historic plaque upon it.
 The garage is in keeping with similar garages in the historic district as well as on Ann Street therefore, a COA was granted.

 - 510 Front Street, Unit 3: A new sign will be hung on the building in the exact location of a previous sign.
 The new sign will be made of materials as other signs in the Historic District and will be approximately the same size as the sign for the adjacent business.
 A COA was granted for this new sign.